Certificate in Educational Technology Program Information

-An online graduate educational technology certificate is ideal for teachers and support staff who want to engage students through technology as well as those who train or educate others in corporate, government, and nonprofit settings.
-This certificate, which may be part of a master’s program or function as a stand-alone professional credential, provides students with a foundation in the use of digital technology to support learning.
+A certificate in educational technology is ideal for teachers and support staff who want to engage students through technology as well as those who train or educate others in corporate, government, and nonprofit settings.
+This certificate, which may be part of a master's program or function as a stand-alone professional credential, provides students with a foundation in the use of digital technology to support learning.
 Regardless of your career path, this graduate certificate can give you a competitive advantage in your job search or help advance your career.

 How to Choose the Right Graduate Certificate in Educational Technology Program